RenanGreca/MovieQuiz/readme.txt

 v1.1
 - Along with the Rotten Tomatoes and iTunes APIs, the Open Movie Database API is used to fetch higher-quality movie posters.
+- Fixed bug in which app would crash if there was no internet connection, or it was unable to fetch data from an API.

 ------